The Best Investment Sites to Research Stocks - Cabot Wealth Network

 A Simple Stock Screen That Works

-Although I use free websites mostly to double-check my data and conclusions, I also use some free sites to find stocks.
+Although we use free websites mostly to double-check our data and conclusions, we also use some free sites to find stocks.
 My brokerage firm’s handy website provides screening tools to find stocks fitting my requirements (listed below).
 Your broker likely has similar screening capabilities.

 Holding a good portion of your portfolio in companies that meet this list of criteria will greatly reduce your chances of suffering large losses during unforeseen market declines.

-My best screen, using Standard & Poor’s data, is easy to create and filters to find companies that meet the following four criteria:
+Our best screen, using Standard & Poor’s data, is easy to create and filters to find companies that meet the following four criteria:

-Note: *This post has been updated from an original version that was published in 2016.